franciellevargas/HateBR/README.md

 <h3 align="center">***UPDATE***: <u>HateBR</u> and <u>HateBRXplain</u> new versions are available</h3>
 </br>

-<p align="justify"> This repository contains the corpus and the best models presented in the LREC's paper (see section "CITING / BIBTEX").
+<p align="justify"> This repository contains the HateBR 2.0 corpus and its explainable version, the HateBRXplain corpus.
 The following image and tables provide detailed definitions of offensive language and hate speech used to label the corpus, along with the number of samples for each class:

  ![SSC-logo-300x171](https://github.com/franciellevargas/franciellevargas.github.io/blob/d9f0a61b591820083c14691ffac85db460dee4d5/img/hatebr_annotation.png)